juxor/afaq/markdown/secH3.md

-demand that **training** in th[is] work . . . be conducted by the class- conscious workers and soldiers."_ The _"class-conscious workers must lead, but for the work of administration they can enlist the vast mass of the working and oppressed people."_ Thus democratic sounding rhetoric, in reality, hide the fact that the party would govern (i.e., have power) and working people would simply administer the means by which its decisions would be implemented.
+demand that **training** in th[is] work . . . be conducted by the class- conscious workers and soldiers."_ The _"class-conscious workers must lead, but for the work of administration they can enlist the vast mass of the working and oppressed people."_ Thus democratic sounding rhetoric, in reality, hid the fact that the party would govern (i.e., have power) and working people would simply administer the means by which its decisions would be implemented.
 Lenin also indicated that once in power, the Bolsheviks _"shall be fully and unreservedly in favour of a strong state power and of centralism."_ [**Op.
 Cit.**, vol. 26, p.
 111, p.
 179, p.
 113, p.
 114 and p.
 116]